Watch's origin: American

 The agreement with American watch houses was that they would support the war effort by supplying timepieces for ground troops and equipment; however, after the war all wristwatches had to be destroyed.
 American watch executives felt that if these watches were allowed back into the states, they would cripple business at a time when plants had not been able to produce and sell civilian watches for years.
 The United States government agreed and most of these faithful time companions were unceremoniously crushed, buried, or dumped to prevent them from competing with civilian watch sales.

-Its case, which measures , is correct, original and ordnance marked.
-We've left her just the way she came from the estate, aside from completely cleaning, oiling and calibrating it so that it keeps time as it did nearly 70 years ago.
+Its case, which measures 31mm in diameter and 36mm from lug-to-lug, is correct, original and ordnance marked.
+We've left her just the way she came from the estate, aside from completely cleaning, oiling and calibrating it so that it keeps time as it did more than 70 years ago.
 Also, we've taken the liberty of fitting the watch with a correct re-creation of its original khaki strap.
 If rare and attractive are what you seek; if the perfect Town and Country/Boardroom/country club military/sport Hamilton timepiece is your grail, you've found it.